dotienduc113/3AD/README.md

   -csv, --onlycsv       Return only cvs file
   -vb, --verbose        Verbose mode
 ```
-## Introduction
+# Introduction
-I. What is Triad?
+### I. What is TriAD?

-Triad also know as 3AD is a Python program designed to evaluate security configurations in Active Directory environments, providing detailed reports based on various security policies.
+TriAD also known as 3AD is a Python program designed to evaluate security configurations in Active Directory environments, providing detailed reports based on various security policies.

+II.
+Workflow

+Fig. 1: Illustrates the detailed workflow of the TriAD

-## Download
+# Download

 Download the latest version of TriAD from the [Release](https://github.com/dotienduc113/3AD/releases) page
 ## Install